Graduates urged to plough back

-Germany's Fraunhofer-Gesellschaft, one of Europe's leading applied research organisations, have joined forces with Stellenbosch University to address the water, energy and food security challenges facing southern Africa.
+Germany's Fraunhofer-Gesellschaft, one of Europe's leading applied research organisations, has joined forces with SU to address the water, energy and food security challenges facing southern Africa.

 The newly established Fraunhofer Innovation Platform involves SU's Faculties of Engineering, Science and AgriSciences, under the auspices of the SU Water Institute and the Centre for Renewable and Sustainable Energy Studies, as well as four Fraunhofer Institutes.

 The Fraunhofer Innovation Platform will address the entire spectrum of water and energy security challenges in the region, from academic research to technology development, transfer and implementation.
 The platform will complement existing efforts in the context of the Water-Energy-Food Nexus, including that of the ARUA Centre of Excellence in Energy, hosted at SU's Faculty of Engineering, and part of the African Research Universities Alliance framework.

 The SU Choir has once again taken first place on the prestigious Interkultur World Rankings.
 The SU Choir has been in first place on this ranking for amateur choirs since 2012.
 Besides being at the top of the list of the world's 1 000 leading choirs, it also appears in the number-one spot in the following categories: Mixed Choirs; Sacred Music & Music of the Religions (where it shares the top spot with the Kamerniy Dvichiy Khor from Lysenko in the Ukraine); and Pop, Jazz, Gospel, Spiritual & Barbership Choirs.

 Rector and team complete successful Cape Town Cycle Tour